 Methods: We conducted a retrospective cohort study using 3 commercial insurance claims databases (Multi-Payer Claims Database [MPCD 2007-2010], Truven MarketScan [2010-2014], and the US Medicare Fee-for-Service Claims data [2006-2014]) to evaluate EAMs (uveitis, psoriasis, inflammatory bowel disease) and physician-diagnosed comorbidities (cardiac, renal, pulmonary, neurologic) in AS patients diagnosed by a rheumatologist (index date), having 6-months baseline data prior to the index date, and drug-specific exposures after AS diagnosis.
 Three mutually-exclusive hierarchical exposure groups were examined: (1) no therapy or prescription non-steroidal anti-inflammatory drugs (NSAIDs), (2) conventional disease modifying anti-rheumatic drugs (DMARDs), and (3) TNFi.
 Prevalence of comorbidities were ascertained in a 12-month period (6 months pre & post index date).
 Incidence of comorbidities & EAMs were ascertained during the period following treatment initiation and the earliest of death, loss of medical coverage, end of study, first outcome occurrence, treatment discontinuation or initiation of therapy at a higher level in exposure hierarchy.
 Patients with history of prior events (except infections) were excluded from the incidence assessment for that event.
 To ensure comparability of cohorts, a propensity score model predicting the propensity to be prescribed a TNFi using a multinomial logistic regression model was employed.
 Hazard ratios comparing TNFi versus DMARDs and no therapy or NSAIDs were estimated using inverse probability treatment weighted Cox proportional hazards models.

 Results: Out of nearly 40 million beneficiaries, 37,566 patients were included.
+Prevalence of AS in the MPCD population was 0.26% and in the Medicare population was 1.21%.
 Table 1 shows the prevalence of comorbidities and EAMs of AS, by treatment exposures, stratified by data source.
 As expected, comorbidities were more common in Medicare AS patients compared to MPCD or MarketScan in all exposure groups.
 Table 2 shows the incidence rates of outcomes by treatment exposures, stratified by data source.
 The propensity score matched incidence of solid cancers, myocardial infarction, conduction block, cord compression and vertebral fractures were lower in TNFi treated patients compared to those treated with NSAIDs or DMARDs alone, though TNFi treated Medicare patients had a higher incidence of EAMs such as psoriasis, uveitis and ulcerative colitis.

-Conclusion: This is the largest investigation of the prevalence & incidence of comorbidities & EAMs of AS within the US and suggests that, consistent with prior literature, TNFi are associated with lower incidence of some comorbidities, but higher incidence of EAMs.
+Conclusion: This is the largest investigation of the prevalence & incidence of comorbidities & EAMs of AS within the US and suggests that, consistent with prior literature, TNFi are associated with a lower incidence of some comorbidities, but a trend of higher incidence of EAMs.
 Although some differences in results across datasources may be explained by baseline characteristics (e.g. Medicare patients being older), data suggest that TNFi is specifically associated with lower prevalence of those comorbidities for which the Medicare population is at greater risk.

-This analysis supports the predictable risk benefit profile of TNFi for AS across all age groups.
+This analysis supports the predictable risk benefit profile of TNFi for AS across all age groups

 Table 1: Prevalence of physician-diagnosed comorbidities and EAMs during 12 months (6 months pre and 6 months post index date; per 100 cohort members), stratified by data source.